classgraph/classgraph/README.md

 // Mechanism 2: Call one of the following after calling .scan():

-// Get sorted names of all standard classes, interfaces and annotations public List<String> getNamesOfAllClasses()
+// Get names of all standard classes, interfaces and annotations public List<String> getNamesOfAllClasses()

-// Get sorted names of all standard classes (not interfaces/annotations) public List<String> getNamesOfAllStandardClasses()
+// Get names of all standard classes (but not interfaces/annotations) public List<String> getNamesOfAllStandardClasses()

 // Get names of all interfaces